Italy profile - Timeline

 1997 - Earthquakes strike Umbria region, causing extensive damage to Basilica of St Francis of Assisi.
 Four killed.

 Prodi government loses confidence vote.
 Massimo D'Alema becomes prime minister of reformed Olive Tree government, and the first ex-communist to lead a Nato country.

 1999 - Carlo Ciampi becomes president.

 2000 April - D'Alema resigns after poor regional election results and is replaced by Giuliano Amato as head of Olive Tree coalition.

 2001 May/June - A centre-right coalition, led by Silvio Berlusconi of the Forza Italia party, wins the general elections.

-Berlusconi forms new coalition government which includes the leaders of two right-wing parties, Gianfranco Fini of the National Alliance and Umberto Bossi of the Northern League as well as the pro-European Renato Ruggiero who becomes foreign minister.
+Berlusconi forms new coalition government which includes the leaders of two right-wing parties, Gianfranco Fini of the National Alliance and Umberto Bossi of the Northern League as well as the pro-European-Union Renato Ruggiero, who becomes foreign minister.

 2002 Jan - Euro replaces the lira.